mousetail/gq/readme.md

 - [x] Dup
 - [x] Swap
 - [x] Over - Copies the second value from the stack
-- [ ] Store - Push a value to the secondary stack
+- [x] Store - Push a value to the secondary stack
+- [x] Keep - Run a function but keep it's arguments on the stack
 - [ ] Peek - Copies the top of the secondary stack
-- [ ] Unstore - Pops the value of the secondary stack

 # Thoughts on Special Cases
 "," should be repeatable to take any number of arguments